lehtoneo/team-app/docs/usage_instructions.md

 ### Create events for the team

 Go to page of the team and go to events tab.
+Note that you must be atleast Admin to create events.

 Press Create events

 ![Create event](./images/create_event.PNG)

 After creating the event, you are redirected to the events page.

+### Creating event types

+One can create event types for a team from team events page.

 ### Mark event attendance